Original Issuance Date:

 During 1999 the State was successful in modifying its 218 agreement to incorporate a more liberal student exemption, one that virtually every other state uses to determine which students are exempt from social security.
-The change in State of Wisconsin’s 218 agreement also required that state law be amended to mirror the language in the modified agreement.
-As a result, Wisconsin Act 9, Laws of 1999 creates Sec.40.41(6)(c), Wis.
-Stats.:
+The change in Wisconsin’s 218 agreement also required that state law be amended to mirror the language in the modified agreement.
+As a result, Wisconsin Act 9, Laws of 1999 created s.40.41(6)(c), Wis.
+Stats., which provides:

-“The following services shall be excluded from OASDHI coverage, and subsequent modifications of the state-federal agreement shall continue to provide for their exclusion:…Services performed in the employ of a school, college or university, if the service is performed by a student who is enrolled and regularly attending classes at the school, college or university.
+The following services shall be excluded from OASDHI [Old Age, Survivors, Disability, and Health Insurance] coverage, and subsequent modifications of the state-federal agreement shall continue to provide for their exclusion.
+Services performed in the employ of a school, college or university, if the service is performed by a student who is enrolled and regularly attending classes at the school, college or university.

-The treatment of Sec.40.41(6)(c) first applies to wages earned by a student on or after July 1, 2000.
+s.40.41(6)(c), Wis.
+Stats. first applied to wages earned by a student on or after July 1, 2000.

 If the student meets the institution’s minimum half-time threshold, he/she will be exempt from FICA.
 Should circumstances change after the “add-drop” period and the minimum thresholds are not met, FICA tax must be withheld.